QUOTES-Buffett talks succession and Berkshire's future at annual meeting

 BUFFETT ON SUCCESSION

-“I don’t really do much and I don’t operate at the same level of efficiency that I would have thirty years ago or forty years ago … when you’ve got somebody like Greg and Ajit , why settle for me?
+“I don’t really do much and I don’t operate at the same level of efficiency that I would have thirty years ago or forty years ago … when you’ve got somebody like Greg (Abel) and Ajit (Jain), why settle for me?
 It has worked out extremely well.”

 “The number of calls I get from managers is essentially awfully close to zero and Greg is handling those.
 I don’t know quite how he does it, but we’ve got the right person, I can tell you that.”